mattnelson-code/Surfs_Up/README.md

 ### Additional Queries to Enhance the Weather Data

-1. Conduct station analysis to see which station has the most temperature observations and to plot the data for this station
+1. Conduct station analysis to see which station has the most temperature observations for June and December and to plot the data for this station

 * Queries to identify the stations with the most temperature observations in June and December can be found in SurfsUp_Challenge.ipynb Cells 12 and 13
 * Most active station in June: Tie between 'USC00519397', 'USC00519281', and 'USC00513117'
 * Most active station in December: 'USC00519281'
 * Queries to plot temperature observations for Station 'USC00519281' in June and December can be found in Cells 14 and 15

-2. Conduct station analysis to see which station has the Max temperature
+2. Conduct station analysis to see which station has the Max temperature for June and December

 * Queries to find the stations with the Max temperature for June and December can be found in Cells 16 and 17
 * Station 'USC00511918' has the Max temp in June at 85.0 degrees.